DevGoyalG/Age-Calculator/README.md

 A simple project that calculates the user's age based on their birthdate.
 The application takes a user's birthdate as input and displays their age in years, months, and days.
 It is easy to use and provides an accurate result instantly.

 ## 🌐 Live Demo
-Check out the live demo of the Palindrome Checker [here](https://age-track.netlify.app/).
+Check out the live demo of the Age Calculator [here](https://age-track.netlify.app/).

 ## 📸 Project Preview
-Here's a sneak peek of the Number Guessing Game:
+Here's a sneak peek of the Age Calculator application:

 ![Project Preview](assets/Palindrome-Checker.png)